Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars

 \subsection{The Mass Transfer Rate Through \texorpdfstring{$L_1$}{}}

 Figure~\ref{fig:Mdot_vs_t} shows the mass transfer rate through the inner Lagrange point, $L_1$.
 It begins at the start of the simulation, much earlier than the start of the inspiral and is calculated by counting the number of SPH particles that have passed from the Roche lobe of the donor into that of the accretor between each timestep.
+For this calculation the mass of the donor and accretor are the sum of their respective sink particle mass, plus any SPH gas particles within their respective Roche lobes.
 Note that mass transfer may not be conservative as mass may flow through $L_2$ and $L_3$.
 We end this calculation at the moment of steepest inspiral.

 The initial mass transfer rate ($t \lesssim 1$~yr) appears erratic as it begins with a few particles crossing $L_1$, giving a minimum measurable mass transfer rate \citep{Reichardt2019}.
 We estimate that we can only calculate a reliable mass transfer rate for $t>$1~year (Table~\ref{tab:CE_summary}).
 The mass transfer rate at 1~yr for all simulations is in the range $\sim 0.5-1 \times 10^{-3}$~\ms~yr$^{-1}$.
 The value of the mass transfer rate at the moment of steepest inspiral decreases by approximately an order of magnitude as the value of $q$ increases, from 0.7~\ms~yr$^{-1}$ for $q=0.68$ down to 0.08~\ms~yr$^{-1}$ for the $q=1$ simulations.